 Undecided?
 Wondering what options might be out there?
-The Career Services Center offers many tools and resources to help students learn about themselves, explore career opportunities and experience working in different fields.
+The Career Center for Life Calling offers many tools and resources to help students learn about themselves, explore career opportunities and experience working in different fields.

 STEP 1: Assess Yourself

 When searching for a major or a career that fits, first look within.
 Assessments such as our Eagle Exploration program can help you identify and define your interests (what you like to do), skills (what you are good at), work values (what is important to you) and personality (what personal tendencies do you have).
 Many people prefer to work in a career that allows students to pursue their interests, use their skills, work according to their values and act in a manner consistent with their personalities.
 Eagle Exploration will present students with majors and careers that other people with the same or similar characteristics usually prefer.

 - Eagle Exploration (use the access code tuffy to register for a new account)

 STEP 2: Research Careers

 Finding an appropriate potential career will require research and reflection.
 Have you selected an academic program?
 Do you know what you can do for a living with your major?
 The research features in Eagle Exploration can help you tie a major to certain career options.
 Once you find that out, you might want to learn about what job titles mean, working conditions in that job, required skills and experience or future job prospects in that area.
 Resources such as the Occupational Outlook Handbook or the Career Center for Life Calling Resource Library can tell you what to expect.
 You may wish to talk to people in that field to learn more about what that job is really like.
 Learning as much as you can about careers of interest will help you rule out some career paths and focus on others.

 - CCLC Resource Library

 STEP 3: Experience Careers